milochen0418/gifts-differing/PART II Effects of the Preferences on Personality/CH03_TypeTableForComparisonAndDiscovery.md

 **Figure 21 Law Students (N = 2,248 -- 374 jof  whom dropped out)**
 Source: Miller (1965, 1967)
 The results are very clear-cut.
 The essential for law is T, perferably TJ.
 All four of the TJ types have positive self-selection and a lower-than-average dropout rate.
 Three of the TP types have positive self-selection but a higher-than-average dropout rate.
 None of the feeling types have SSR above 0.67, and sixe of them have a higher-than-average dropout rate.
 Apparently law school is best tackled by the tough-minded.

+**(Plz get figure 22 from original book)**
+**Figure 22 Urban Police (N = 280)**

+The sample of urban police, Figure 22, affords an interesting comparison with the law students just seen, because both groups deal with the law.
+The students deal with the subtle distinctions of the law, what one can and cannot do.
+They also face the endless prospect of dealing in words with adversaries also armed with words.
+These are good reasons why 59 percent of them are on the intuitive side.

+The police are 79 percent S. They deal with one concrete situation after another, where words are not as important as decisions and actions.
+They are more J than the law students, and a good many more of them are feeling types.
+There may well be more compassion on the beat than in the courts of law.